AzureADQuickStarts/NativeClient-iOS/README.md

 $ open QuickStart.xcworkspace
 ```

--	In the QuickStart project, open the file `sViewController.swift`.
+-	In the QuickStart project, open the file `ViewController.swift`.
 Replace the values of the elements in the section to reflect the values you input into the Azure Portal.
 Your code will reference these values whenever it uses ADAL.
     -	The `kClientID` is the clientId of your application you copied from the portal.
     -	The `kRedirectUri` is the redirect url you registered in the portal.

-## *4. Use ADAL to Get Tokens from AAD*
+## *3. Use ADAL to Get Tokens from AAD*
 The basic principle behind ADAL is that whenever your app needs an access token, it simply calls a completionBlock `acquireToken`, and ADAL does the rest.

 -	In the `QuickStart` project, open `ViewController.swift` and locate the `// TODO: getToken interactively.` comment near the top.
 This is where you pass ADAL the coordinates through a CompletionBlock to communicate with Azure AD and tell it how to cache tokens.